What is SARS?

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Avoid close contact (such as kissing, sharing cups or sharing eating utensils) with people who are sick.

 - Clean and disinfect surfaces that are frequently touched, such as toys and doorknobs.

 - If you have concerns about SARS, contact your healthcare provider.

-- For additional information, please visit the Centers for Disease Control and Prevention website at http://www.cdc.gov/sars/index.html.
+- Visit the Centers for Disease Control and Prevention website at https://www.cdc.gov/sars/index.html.